top of page

 “So, I’m told the guy tried to shoot the cops up ahead there,” he says,

-voice low, sardonic, as he gestures to Tire Empire across 82nd.
+his voice low, sardonic.
+He gestures to Tire Empire across 82nd.

-“We're blocked off all the way down to Division."
+neck to the right—“We're blocked off all the way down to Division,”

 “Looks like I’ll be here all night, waiting out this moron.”

+We get to talking.
 “I was a carpenter for twenty-eight years.
-Then my doctor told me it's
+Then my

-time to seek lighter work.
-Thirty years ago now, I became supervisor
+doctor tells me it's time to seek lighter work.
+So, thirty years ago, I

-at the trailer park and moved in, right around the corner there—”
+became supervisor at the trailer park and moved in, right around the

 That’s just a few hundred feet around the corner from where I'd